 Gadgetry can win out so much at this age can’t it?
 Sometimes it’s best just to embrace it!
 Remote control toys are available in all sorts of guises these days, from cars to planes and from boats to quadcopters.
 There’s bound to be something there that will appeal to your older kids and get them along to the park for a little while.

 Having a little bit of a garden sleep out might be fun and exciting for some kids – especially if they can bring around a few friends and make a bit of a night of it, maybe even telling a ghost story or two!
+If they enjoy it then you might like to make your next holiday camping with your teenagers!

 Learn to skateboard or practise stunts on a scooter